 Dent Station is a Grade II listed building of national significance, being the highest mainline station in England at 1150ft elevation and opened in 1877, shortly after the construction of the line.
-The building is a standard Midland Railway 'small station' and designed by company architect, John Holloway Sanders in a style often referred to as 'Derby gothic'.
+The building is a standard Midland Railway 'small station' and designed by company architect, John Holloway Sanders.
 Stations were generally constructed in whatever local materials were available and, in this case, coarse sandstone external elevations.

 The location is somewhat unique in an isolated position having a commanding view of the surrounding hills and Dentdale.
 It is some 680ft above and nearly 5 miles distant from the village of Dent, accessed by the steep and twisting Coal Road.
 The station location perplexes visitors to this day as they disembark the train expecting a tearoom or public house a short stroll away and often returning disappointed on the very next train back.
-In reality, the station should have been called Cowgill as indeed it nearly was, for it is far closer to that particular community.
+Really, the station should have been called Cowgill as it nearly was, for it is far closer to that particular community.